Coworking Tour

 Can you tell me a bit about yourself and Yolk Coworking?

-Max: I’m the founder, Piotr is the guy who makes my ideas happen, he’s the do-er, Michal is the guy who gets in the way [laughter].
-The turn of the year we started working on the space and we opened finally in February.
+Max: I’m the founder; Piotr is the guy who makes my ideas happen; he’s the do-er; Michal is the guy who gets in the way [laughter].
+At the turn of the year, we started working on the space, and we finally opened in February.

 This has also pushed us to start work on a second space.
 [Vacancies] are opening up in this building so we took a second space about a month ago, we’re currently in there getting that going, and we’ve just taken a third space, we’re actually sitting here right now.
 The third space is our bigger vision of what we see Yolk as, it’s going to be of like a clubhouse or members lounge, with a coworking cafe-type setup.

-I’ve heard of spaces doing well despite the pandemic but not so many expanding.
+I’ve heard of spaces doing well despite the pandemic, but not so many are expanding.
 What led you to make that decision?

-Max: I think we noticed that straight after lockdown there was an appetite for social interaction and all of the sudden everyone came back.
-We were doing events, outdoor events in the courtyard, a film screening night, and some breakfast events to try and bring people together.
-One of the things that was clear was when I started was that there was not really a clear idea of who the target was, like who the persona for the space was.
-I had some vague idea that it was a creative space but I think that was a bit wide of a mark.
+Max: I think we noticed that straight after lockdown there was an appetite for social interaction, and all of a sudden, everyone came back.
+We were doing events, such as outdoor events in the courtyard, a film screening night, and some breakfast events to try and bring people together.
+One of the things that was clear when I started was that there was not really a clear idea of who the target was, like who the persona for the space was.
+I had some vague idea that it was a creative space, but I think that it was a bit wide of a mark.

 Image for post